Kapendev/parin/CHEATSHEET.md

     /// Indicates whether the camera is currently in use. bool isAttached;

-    this(Vec2 position, bool isCentered = false);
+    /// Creates a camera with a position. this(Vec2 position, bool isCentered = false);
-    this(float x, float y, bool isCentered = false);
+    /// Creates a camera with a x and y value. this(float x, float y, bool isCentered = false);

+    /// The X position of the camera.
+    @trusted ref float x();
+    /// The Y position of the camera.
+    @trusted ref float y();
+    /// The sum of the position and the offset of the camera.
+    Vec2 sum();
+    /// Returns the current hook associated with the camera.
+    Hook hook();

+    /// Returns the origin of the camera.
+    Vec2 origin(Vec2 canvasSize);
+    /// Returns the area covered by the camera.
+    Rect area(Vec2 canvasSize);
+    /// Returns the top left point of the camera.
+    Vec2 topLeftPoint(Vec2 canvasSize);
+    /// Returns the top point of the camera.
+    Vec2 topPoint(Vec2 canvasSize);
+    /// Returns the top right point of the camera.
+    Vec2 topRightPoint(Vec2 canvasSize);
+    /// Returns the left point of the camera.
+    Vec2 leftPoint(Vec2 canvasSize);
+    /// Returns the center point of the camera.
+    Vec2 centerPoint(Vec2 canvasSize);
+    /// Returns the right point of the camera.
+    Vec2 rightPoint(Vec2 canvasSize);
+    /// Returns the bottom left point of the camera.
+    Vec2 bottomLeftPoint(Vec2 canvasSize);
+    /// Returns the bottom point of the camera.
+    Vec2 bottomPoint(Vec2 canvasSize);
+    /// Returns the bottom right point of the camera.
+    Vec2 bottomRightPoint(Vec2 canvasSize);

+    /// Floors the position and offset of the camera. void floor();
+    /// Ceils the position and offset of the camera. void ceil();
+    /// Rounds the position and offset of the camera. void round();

+    /// Moves the camera to follow the target position at the specified speed. void followPosition(Vec2 target, float delta);
+    /// Moves the camera to follow the target position with gradual slowdown. void followPositionWithSlowdown(Vec2 target, float delta, float slowdown);
+    /// Adjusts the camera’s zoom level to follow the target value at the specified speed. void followScale(float target, float delta);
+    /// Adjusts the camera’s zoom level to follow the target value with gradual slowdown. void followScaleWithSlowdown(float target, float delta, float slowdown);
+    /// Moves the camera to follow the target position at the specified speed. void followTarget(float delta);
+    /// Moves the camera to follow the target position with gradual slowdown. void followTargetWithSlowdown(float delta, float slowdown);
 }

 /// Maps one logical action to gamepad and keyboard inputs.